Dragør

 Dragør ([ˈtʁɑːwˌøɐ̯ˀ]) is the main town of Dragør Municipality, (Denmark), which includes the village of Store Magleby.
 The city hall and seat of the municipal council lies on Kirkevej 7 (postal code 2791 Dragør) in Store Magleby, which has enough space for such a large building.

 Geography

 Dragør, on the southeastern coast of the island of Amager, is located only 12 km from central Copenhagen.
-Together with the neighbouring village of Store Magleby, it forms a separate urban area with a population of 12,401 (1 January 2022).
+Together with the neighbouring village of Store Magleby, it forms a separate urban area with a population of 12,304 (1 January 2025).

 Dragør has many well-preserved historical buildings.
 The old part of the town is a compact, picturesque maze of alleys with yellow-painted houses, red roofs, and cobblestone streets built in the traditional Danish style.
 Many of these buildings are hundreds of years old.

 Dragør was a prosperous seafaring town in the latter half of the 19th century, and its charming harbour front is still in use.

-Today Dragør is known, as the place where the "happiest danes" live.